-This code is provided for all those at Westminster Abbey (the Abbey Church, St Margaret’s Church, Westminster Abbey Choir School) to follow when working and volunteering with children, young people and adults.
+This code is provided for all those at Westminster Abbey (the Abbey Church, St Margaret’s Church, Westminster Abbey Choir School, Westminster Abbey Enterprises Ltd.) to follow when working and volunteering with children, young people and adults.
 The code represents the behaviours which constitute safe practice.
-As such it will assist those working with children and vulnerable adults to do so safely and responsibly, enabling each to monitor their own standards of integrity and good practice.
+As such it will assist those working with children and adults at risk of abuse or neglect to do so safely and responsibly, enabling them to monitor their own standards of integrity and good practice.

-- Actively communicate with children, young people and vulnerable adults and involve them in planning and running activities where possible
+- Actively communicate with children, young people and adults at risk and involve them in planning and running activities where possible.

-- Avoid being alone with a child; there should always be a minimum of two properly recruited adults with each group of children
+- Avoid being alone with a child; there should always be two safely recruited adults with each group of children.

-- Develop a culture where staff (paid and voluntary), children and vulnerable adults feel comfortable to point out inappropriate attitudes and behaviour in each other
+- Develop a culture where staff (paid and voluntary), children and adults at risk feel comfortable to point out inappropriate attitudes and behaviour in each other.

-- Make it plain who someone can speak to about a personal concern, and be proactive in addressing concerns and allegations
+- Make it plain who someone can speak about a personal concern, and be proactive in addressing concerns and allegations.

-- Never use illicit drugs, abuse prescription medication, or use alcohol when responsible for a child or vulnerable adult
+- Never use illicit drugs, abuse prescription medication, or use alcohol when responsible for a child or adult at risk.

-- Never scapegoat, ridicule or reject a child, group or adult or allow others to do so
+- Never scapegoat, ridicule or reject a child, group or adult or allow others so to do.

-- Avoid showing favouritism to any one child, adult or group or doing anything to reinforce their possible infatuations towards you
+- Avoid showing favouritism to any one child, adult or group or doing anything to reinforce any inappropriate behaviours.

 - Never give lifts to children or young people on their own or on your own or allow unknown adults access to children.